 Evaluate Class Performance (1, 2, or 3)

 Student analysis and evaluation of behavior is critical to the development of a positive learning environment.
 Mutual Respect, No Put Downs, Attentive Listening, and The Right to Pass are the “lenses” or Classroom Agreements, based on the Tribes program, through which you and students can analyze classroom behavior.
 After completing an activity such as community circle, a lesson, discussion, transition from recess back to class, etc., ask students to evaluate how the class did by indicating 1, 2, or 3 on their fingers.
 Have students share why they indicated a particular number.
-Keep in mind that students’ comments should be general when talking about students in the class (e.g. “some students in our class…”) and very specific about behavior (“… did not go directly to their desks after the bell.”).
+Keep in mind that students’ comments should be general when talking about students in the class (e.g. “some students, most students, everyone in our class…”) and very specific about behavior (“… did not go directly to their desks after the bell.”).
 Ask students what they can do to improve or influence students’ behavior in a positive way.

 Ask students to stand in a circle and clasp hands.
 Tell students that you are going to time how long it takes to get the “heartbeat” around the circle.
 You begin by squeezing the hand of the student to your right.
 When they feel his or her left hand being squeezed, the student “passes the heartbeat” by then squeezing his or her right hand.
 Record how long it takes to get the beat completely around the circle.
 After you’ve done this once with students ask them what they will have to do to get the heart beat passed even faster (again using general terms to describe what needs to change – “Some of us need to pay closer attention,” “Be ready to pass the heartbeat,” “Squeeze gently,” etc.).